ILikeSaltedEgg/NewJeansMap/README.md

 ## 📖 About

 NewJeans World Map is a fan-made interactive web application that displays which NewJeans songs are most loved in different cities worldwide.
-Click on pink markers scattered across the world to discover local favorites, complete with album details and reasons why fans love them!
+Click on pink markers scattered across the world to discover local favorites, complete with album details, reasons why fans love them, and **now with audio playback**! 🎵

 Built with love by Bunnies, for Bunnies 🐰💙